dfilaretti/WeirdDrums/README.md

 ## Architecture / how to use

-As the Mictoronic, the architecture is quite simple.
-We have essentially three components
+As in the original Mictoronic, the architecture is quite simple.
+We have essentially an _oscillator_ section and a _noise_ section, which gets mixed together and processed in the _master_ section.
+In a bit more detail...

-* **oscillator section**: this offers a single oscillator with a selectable waveform (currently sine, saw and square), whose amplitude is modulated by a simple "percussive style" Attack-Decay (AD) envelope.
-In addition, the pitch of the oscillator can also be modulated via a second AD envelope and/or a simple sine-wave LFO.
+* **oscillator section**: a single oscillator with a selectable waveform (currently sine, saw and square), whose amplitude is modulated by a simple "percussive style" Attack-Decay (AD) envelope.
+If desired, the pitch of the oscillator can be modulated via a second AD envelope and/or a simple LFO.
 More modulation options may become available in future.

-* **noise section**: this consists of a white noise generator going through a filter and finally through an AD envelope.
-The filter can be Low-Pass (LP), High-Pass (HP) or Band-Pass (BP) and its cutoff frequency and envelope are adjustable.
+* **noise section**: white noise generator -> filter -> AD envelope.
+The filter can be Low-Pass (LP), High-Pass (HP) or Band-Pass (BP) and its cutoff frequency and envelope are adjustable via the corresponding sliders.
+Later: more envelope shapes.

-* **master section**: this is where the _oscillator_ and _noise_ signal are mixed together (via the _mix_ slider) and some effects and global volume adjustments are applied.
+* **master section**: here the _oscillator_ and _noise_ signal are mixed together (via the _mix_ slider) and some effects and global volume adjustments are applied.
+Currently only distortion is available, but we may add more in future.

 ## Faq

 ### Why there is no step-sequencer?
+And why there aren't multiple "drum pads" like in most other drum instruments?

+Yes - one instance of this plugin = 1 single drum sound, and there is no built-in step sequencer, meaning you need to use your DAW's piano roll or editor to input notes.

-There are essentially two reasons for that:
+Here are some of the reasons for this:

-* This started as a learning/practice project.
-I wanted to keep it simple :-)
+* OK let's be honest here, this started as a learning/practice project, so I wanted to keep it simple :-)

-* Although the Microtonic (as well as many other drum synths) have one, and although I'm a big fan of those plugins, I pretty much never use the built-in step sequencer, instead using my DAW's built in piano-roll/sequencing features.
-Also I recently got myself an Ableton Push2 so that's my primary drum sequencer now.
+* Although I'm a big fan of drum synth plugins, I pretty much never use their built-in step sequencer, but instead I rely on my DAW's built in piano-roll/sequencing features.
+Related to that, I recently bought an Ableton Push2 and in order to use it effectively with the instrument, the latter needs to work well within drum-racks.

+* When working on my tracks I often find myself loading a Microtonic just to make a single sound (rather than the full 8-drums drumkit).
+Or, perhaps, sometimes I only use 4 of the 8 slots, while sometimes I need 50 slots (no, not really).
+With this approach you get more freedom and flexibility on how you want to use the instrument.
+Load as many instances as you want, and use/route them in the way you see fit.
+For example, I like to load a few instances of the synth inside Ableton's Drum Rack, perhaps together with other things such as samples etc.

 Having said that, a step sequencer sounds like a nice future addition and a great learning exercise.

-### This kind of plugins normally gives you at least 8 sounds.
-What about this?
-Is it only 1 sound?

-Yes.
-One instance of this plugin = 1 single drum sound.

-Reasons:

-* Again, try to keep things simple!

-* When working on my tracks I often found myself opening up a Microtonic just to make a single sound (rather than the full 8-drums drumkit).
-Or sometimes I use only 4 of the 8 slots.
-Or sometimes I need 50 slots (no, not really).
-So, with this approach you get more freedom flexibility on how you want to use the instrument.
-Load as many instances as you want, and use them as you want.
-For example, I like to load them inside Ableton's Drum Rack, perhaps together with other things such as samples etc.

 ## Todo / Contributions